skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 ### A Tampered Shipment:

-<Optional picture of a tampered shipment which is not absolutely torn open but a small tear or hole so that the user will understand even such a small tamper can also spoil the device> <it can also be a general picture rather than a skywallet shipment>
+<Optional picture of a tampered shipment which is not torn open but a small tear or hole so that the user will understand even such a minute tamper can also spoil the device> <it can also be a general picture rather than a skywallet shipment>

 After opening the package, please ensure that the holographic sticker with the Skycoin logo on the Skywallet box is not broken.
 <A Picture of the unbroken holographic seal on the box>